MdRuz-git/MdRuz_utilities/README.md

 more info:
+-**Simple, easy to use, no hassle - Road builder**
+1 click solution, resources in -> Road out
+cheap and accessible whenever from worldview gizmo.
+(resources taken from any player map or any caravan. instantly)

+-**weapon/apparel blacklist filter**
+1 Click solution!
+Works for all Stockpiles, Bills, smelters, recipes, apparel Policy!
+simply select some weapon/apparel(can be multiple) -> press 'BackSpace' ???
+DONE!
+press 'SHIFT' + 'Backspace' to reverse.
+it will automatically update your Apparel policy. ('Anything' 'Soldier' 'General')
+Keybind can be changed in game settings -> controls.
+You can also open the entire blacklist at anytime by clicking on ->Assign ->Manage apparel policies ->Blacklist (top right)
+blacklist is saved PER game.
+'Not blacklisted' essentially acts as a whitelist.
+(Filtering in RimWorld is Additive!)

+Example use-case 1:
+raiders loot(trash) management:
+create destroy/smelt bill in the smelter and tick off 'Allow not blacklisted', keep all weapons/apparel checked.
+add to the blacklist at anytime with 1 click, whatever you select.
+works automatically!

+Example use-case 2:
+use blacklist As 'Favorites' instead.
+create stockpile with only the hand picked stuff without searching for each individual item.

+-**brought back noCollision** togglable in settings.
+Drafted pawns will be able to clip through each other when attacking an enemy.
+(wip feature. turn off if encountering any issues)

 -**bills inside production buildings will never be lost if that building got destroyed by raiders**.
 (enable autorebuild in the game UI -> bottom right (hammer icon))
 when any production building is rebuilt it will keep its original Bills/recipes